flimflam-austin/hugo-cms-test/content/quick_reads/20201124-gda-acknowledgement/index.md

 colorpaletteclassname: '--light-green'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
-      How **one small action** by a government official you may not be familiar with just led to a **noteworthy development** in the 2020 presidential race.
+      How**one small action** by a government official you may not be familiar with just led to a**noteworthy development** in the 2020 presidential race.
     _key: 1b7d72ae7d03
   - order: 1
+    useCheckmark: false
     body: >-
       ## What Is USGSA?